Includes per person per stay:

 Jegindø Church - Thyholm

-The eastern part of the old church is kept as chancel and vicar's room.
-The ashlars tell that here has been a church since the time of King Valdemar.
-Many names on the tombstones show that most of the original population of fishermen came to the island from Harboøre at the North Sea.
+The eastern part of the old church now serves as sacristy and clergy room.
+The granite blocks reveal that a church has stood here since the time of King Valdemar.
+Many gravestones show that the island’s former fishing families came from the Harboøre area.

-The white vaulted roof has an overwhelming effect when you step into the church.
-The altar- piece was made by Hans Snedker in 1598.
-The painting of Jesus on the cross is from 1880.
-But the beautiful inscriptions of the Lord's Prayer, the Command of Baptism, and the words of the Holy Communion are from 1750, just as the Latin text: Beati, qvi ad coenam nuptiarum agni vocati sunt (Blessed are those who are invited to the Lamb's wedding meal).
-The two wings have small paintings from the era of pietism (in England: Evangelicalism).
-At the top, with an angel's head on either side, appears Jehovah's name in Hebrew letters.
+Inside, the large white vaults make a striking impression.
+The altarpiece was crafted by Hans Snedker in 1598.
+The painting of Jesus on the cross is from 1880, while the inscriptions of the Lord’s Prayer, baptismal command, and words of institution date from 1750, along with the Latin text: Beati, qvi ad coenam nuptiarum agni vocati sunt – Blessed are those invited to the marriage supper of the Lamb.
+The side panels feature small pietist paintings, and at the top, Jehovah’s name appears in Hebrew letters flanked by angel heads.

 1.29 km